 Big Sports Day

 Every year we bring together school leaders, business managers and governors to share good practice and develop new plans.
 Focusing on the goals which we have collectively identified in our school development plans, the conference enables us to work collaboratively on common goals.
-We have focussed over the years on increasing pupil representation and participation; on addressing the impact of disadvantage on pupil outcomes; and on developing a meaningful and relevant curriculum offer for all children.
+We have focused over the years on increasing pupil representation and participation; on addressing the impact of disadvantage on pupil outcomes; developing a meaningful and relevant curriculum offer for all children and the importance of peer to peer reviews.

 Since the academisation programme began, Bristol has been a city that has seen a considerable diversification in its school system.
 The city has neither encouraged or discouraged schools from becoming academies or joining trusts but has rather embraced the diversity, fostering relationships with the growing number of Multi Academy Trusts.